 Proprietor: Terry Wu

 A step away from busy Toorak Road and you’re in another world, one where you can sit with Terry to taste what he’s drinking or try your hand with a DIY gongfu cha set to brew your chosen tea to your taste (don’t worry if you don’t know how, the friendly staff will teach you).
-Teahub also offers a small selection of vegetarian dishes.
+T Hub also offers a small selection of vegetarian dishes and snacks.

 Venues where tea is not the main focus but they’ve put some effort into offering decent loose leaf tea.